ans-group/docs.ukfast.co.uk/source/windows/iis/php.md

 ![Confirm Pre-requisites](files/phpinstall/confirmation.PNG)

-The instalation process will now begin and you will be presented with the below progress window
+The installation process will now begin and you will be presented with the below progress window

 ![Install](files/phpinstall/instalation.PNG)

-Once the process has completed, you will be presented with the below confirmation screen, please select "Finish" to complete the instalation.
+Once the process has completed, you will be presented with the below confirmation screen, please select "Finish" to complete the installation.

 ![Complete](files/phpinstall/complete.PNG)

-* Now that the instalation has been completed, please open IIS Manager, and select your site/s.
+* Now that the installation has been completed, please open IIS Manager, and select your site/s.
 Within the central module section, you should now be able to select PHP Manager as below, this will present information and options related to your PHP installation.

 ![PHP in IIS](files/phpinstall/phpmanageriis.PNG)